| | |

 village of 900 in El Mozote, El Salvador, as well as a

+number of other atrocities.
 During the funeral procession, protesters chanted the

 names of victims of massacres linked to SOA graduates